dikotiledon/read-frog/README.md

 </div>

+## ⚡ Translation-Only Performance Plan

+To make the **Translation Only** mode feel instant on long-form pages, we track and optimize the full pipeline—DOM extraction → chunking → provider requests → rendering.
+The plan below doubles as a checklist for contributors:

+- **Baseline & Profiling**: instrumentation (see `translator/README.md`) captures extraction, queue wait, API latency, and overlay render cost for popup vs floating button.
+Sample stats live in the profiling appendix and must be updated before/after every major optimization.
+- **Queue Tuning**: `request-queue.ts` now exposes a translation-only profile (3–4 concurrent chunks, reduced jitter). `translation-queues.ts` picks the profile whenever Translation Only mode is active so batches leave the queue faster.
+- **Chunk Strategy**: `sendInBatchesWithFixedDelay` and `TranslationTaskQueue` merge adjacent short paragraphs and keep chunk length within ~400–600 characters, preventing tiny payloads that waste round-trips while respecting provider token budgets.
+- **HTML → Plain Text**: incoming payloads pass through the new HTML cleaner (strips tags, preserves semantic hints, collapses whitespace) before hashing, caching, or sending to GenAI.
+This keeps token counts predictable and removes a major latency cause.
+- **Streaming & Rendering**: `Translator.DisplayLoop` and the React overlay emit each chunk as soon as it lands while trimming `Caption.Contexts` to avoid expensive reflows.
+- **Caching & Dedup**: cleaned-text hashes feed Dexie’s `translationCache`, so revisiting a page reuses translations instantly.
+GET session checks use `backgroundFetch` cacheConfig to avoid hammering GenAI auth.
+- **Error Fast-Fail & Retries**: provider failures cancel queued work via `AbortController`, show actionable toasts, and let users retry without reloading; recoverable GenAI errors auto-resume with exponential backoff.
+- **Regression Tests**: scripted e2e runs (Val-town snippet, Kompas article, long technical blog) enforce a <3s budget for ~1k words.
+CI stores the captured metrics so we can spot regressions.

+Refer to the profiling appendix in `translator/README.md` for raw traces and update it whenever you touch this pipeline.

 ## Samsung GenAI (SSO-only)

 Need to use Samsung's internal GenAI portal?
 Read Frog already ships with a disabled-by-default provider preset: